-Pedro Nuno Cardoso Abreu Moreira is a member of the Board of Directors of Martifer (executive and non-independent director) since January 6, 2015, date on which he was co-opted further to the resignation of Mr. Mário Rui Rodrigues Matias.
-He has a degree in Economics at Faculdade de Economia da Universidade do Porto (1999), and has been granted an Advanced Management Programme for Managers by Oporto Business School and an In-Company Executive Training Programme by AESE Business School.
-Has extensive international experience, initially being appointed to perform corporate financial coordination functions within Mota Engil Group's operations in Central Europe, Africa and Latin America; lived between 2008 and 2014 in Warsaw and Budapest, and was appointed to several board positions of the Mota-Engil Group's operations in Central Europe in the areas of Real Estate, PPP / PFI, M&A and Corporate Development.
-During this period was appointed as member of the Board of Directors at several companies within Mota Engil Group, notably Mota Engil Central Europe SA (Poland), Mota-Engil Real Estate Management (Holding Real Estate Central Europe), Mota Engil EC CZ (Czech Republic) Mota-Engil EC Slovakia (Slovakia), Mota-Engil Magyar (Hungary), Mota Engil EC RO (Romania)), Mota-Engil Brand Management (Netherlands), Mota-Engil Brand Development (Ireland).
+Pedro Nuno Cardoso Abreu Moreira is a member of the Board of Directors of Martifer (executive and non-independent director) since 6th January, 2015, when he was co-opted further to the resignation of Mr. Mário Rui Rodrigues Matias.
+He has a degree in Economics at Faculdade de Economia of Porto University (1999), and has been granted an Advanced Management Programme for Managers by Oporto Business School and an In-Company Executive Training Programme by AESE Business School.
+He has extensive international experience, initially being appointed to perform corporate financial coordination functions within Mota-Engil Group's operations in Central Europe, in Africa and in Latin America; lived between 2008 and 2014 in Warsaw and Budapest, and was appointed to several board positions of the Mota-Engil Group's operations in Central Europe in the areas of Real Estate, PPP/PFI, M&A and Corporate Development.
+During this period he was appointed as member of the Board of Directors of several companies within the Mota-Engil Group, notably Mota Engil Central Europe SA (Poland), Mota-Engil Real Estate Management (Holding Real Estate Central Europe), Mota-Engil EC CZ (Czech Republic) Mota-Engil EC Slovakia (Slovakia), Mota-Engil Magyar (Hungary), Mota-Engil EC RO (Romania)), Mota-Engil Brand Management (Netherlands), Mota-Engil Brand Development (Ireland).

-Arnaldo José Nunes da Costa Figueiredo is a member of the Board of Directors of Martifer (non executive and non independent director) since 30th April 2010.
-He has a degree in Civil Engineering at Faculdade de Engenharia da Universidade do Porto (1977).
-He was Chairman of Mota-Engil, Engenharia e Construção, SA and of the Board of Directors of MEITS - Mota-Engil, imobiliária e turismo, SA; Manager of Mota Internacional, LDA.; Chairman of Board of the Shareholders General Assembly of Maprel-Nelas, Indústria de Pré-Fabricados em Betão, SA; Member of the Board of the Shareholders General Assembly of Paviterra, SARL; Chairman of the Remuneration Committee (on behalf of Mota-Engil, Engenharia e Construção, SA) of Ferrovias e Construções, SA; of Aurimove - Sociedade Imobiliária, SA; of Nortedomus - Sociedade Imobiliária, SA; and of Planinova - Sociedade Imobiliária, SA.
+Arnaldo José Nunes da Costa Figueiredo is a member of the Board of Directors of Martifer (non-executive and non-independent director) since 30th April 2010.
+He has a degree in Civil Engineering at Faculdade de Engenharia of Porto University (1977).
+He was Chairman of Mota-Engil, Engenharia e Construção, SA and of the Board of Directors of MEITS - Mota-Engil, Imobiliária e turismo, SA; Manager of Mota Internacional, LDA.; Chairman of the Board of the Shareholders General Assembly of Maprel-Nelas, Indústria de Pré-Fabricados em Betão, SA; Member of the Board of the Shareholders General Assembly of Paviterra, SARL; Chairman of the Remuneration Committee (on behalf of Mota-Engil, Engenharia e Construção, SA) of Ferrovias e Construções, SA; of Aurimove - Sociedade Imobiliária, SA; of Nortedomus - Sociedade Imobiliária, SA; and of Planinova - Sociedade Imobiliária, SA.

-Jorge Bento Ribeiro Barbosa Farinha is a Board member at Martifer SGPS, SA since 2008.
-In his academic work, he is a teacher since 1987, in the category of Assistant Professor at Faculdade de Economia, Universidade do Porto from 1989 and since 1991 he occupied several positions at EGP / University of Porto Business School (EGP - UPBS) and performed duties as the Vice-President of EGP - UPBS (2009-2015).
-He was also a teacher at Instituto de Estudos Superiores Empresariais (ISEE), Universidade do Porto (1999-2001), and Vice President of the Pedagogical Council at Faculdade de Economia do Porto (FEP, 2002-2006).
+Jorge Bento Ribeiro Barbosa Farinha has been a Board Member of Martifer SGPS, SA since 2008.
+In his academic work, he has been a teacher since 1987, in the category of Assistant Professor at the Economics Faculty of Porto University (EFPV) since 1989 and since 1991 he has occupied several positions at EGP / University of Porto Business School and performed duties as the Vice-President of EFPV (2009-2015).
+He was also a teacher at Instituto de Estudos Superiores Empresariais (ISEE), at Universidade do Porto (1999-2001), and Vice President of the Pedagogical Council at Faculdade de Economia do Porto (FEP, 2002-2006).
 In his extra-academic activities, he was a Financial Analyst of Capital Markets at Cisf- Companhia de Investimentos e Serviços Financeiros, S.A.
 (1987-1989), a Senior Analyst of the Mergers & Acquisitions Department at Banco Português de Investimento, S.A.
 (1990-1992), Sub-director of the Mergers & Acquisitions Department at Banco Português de Investimento, S.A.
 (1992-1993), partner of Cf&A Associados - Consultores de Gestão, Lda (1993-1994), partner of Futop - Consultores de Gestão, S.A.
 (1994-1995) and a non-executive Board member at Enotum.com (companies establishment helper in the area of telecommunications) (2000-2002).
-He has a degree in Economics (Faculdade de Economia, Universidade do Porto), a MBA at INSEAD (Institut Européen d'Administration des Affaires, Fontainebleau, France) and a PhD in Accounting and Finance by the University of Lancaster (Management School), UK.
+He has a degree in Economics (Economics Faculty, Porto University), an MBA at INSEAD (Institut Européen d'Administration des Affaires, Fontainebleau, France) and a PhD in Accounting and Finance by the University of Lancaster (Management School), UK.
 He is a non-executive and independent Board member.